Why Starlink might be the best Star Fox game in decades

 It wasn't until I played the game for myself at a preview event that I realized how true that prediction really was.
 Starlink: Battle for Atlas isn't a follow-up to Nintendo's beloved space shooter -- so far, it's better.

-This thought rattled around my head as I played the Nintendo Switch version of the game's opening moments.
+This thought rattled around my head as I played the Nintendo Switch version of the game's opening moments (it's also on PlayStation 4 and Xbox One).
 Flying Fox's Arwing fighter through a field of asteroids, taking on an enemy squadron and crash landing onto a planet of open-world exploration gameplay felt like fanboy sacrilege... but it also felt right.

 That alone was impressive, but it wouldn't matter if the game itself fell flat.
 It doesn't.
-With or without Star Fox, exploring the planets of the Atlas system is genuinely fun -- with unique creatures wandering the landscape, gorgeous vistas to take in and dozens of missions scattered across each planet's surface.
-Starlink's producer likes to say that the game leverages Ubisoft's experience of making complex, open-world games like Assassin's Creed and Far Cry -- it's a bold claim to make of a toys-to-life game, but at least during the early demo, it holds true.
+With or without Star Fox, exploring the planets of the Atlas system is genuinely fun, with unique creatures wandering the landscape, gorgeous vistas to take in and dozens of missions scattered across each planet's surface.
+Starlink's producer likes to say that the game benefits from Ubisoft's experience of making complex, open-world games like Assassin's Creed and Far Cry -- it's a bold claim to make of a toys-to-life game, but at least during the early demo, it holds true.

-That's probably because it doesn't play anything like a traditional toys-to-life game.
+That's probably because it doesn't play anything like toys-to-life games we've seen before.
 Starlink may be an all-ages experience, but it surpasses the tropes of the "toy" genre.
-It doesn't feel like a kids game -- it feels like an open-world adventure with giant planets to explore and an abundance of branching side-quests.
-The gameplay is fairly complex, especially for a game targeted toward a younger audience, challenging players to master on-the-ground "tank" like gameplay, atmospheric flight and free-range space-combat.
+It doesn't feel like a kids' game -- it feels like an open-world adventure with giant planets to explore and an abundance of branching side-quests.
+The gameplay is fairly complex, especially for a game targeted toward a younger audience, challenging players to master on-the-ground tank-like gameplay, atmospheric flight and free-range space combat.

-The result is a game that sheds Disney Infinity, Skylanders and LEGO Dimensions' baggage -- and one that offers a hybrid between space combat and open-world adventure games.
+The result is a game that sheds the baggage of Disney Infinity, Skylanders and Lego Dimensions -- and one that offers a hybrid between space combat and open-world adventure games.

 But Starlink's Star Fox features have a glaring weakness: they're limited to the Switch.
 Moving to the Xbox One version of the game felt lacking.
 The visuals were kicked up a notch, and the modular, transforming ships were still fun to play with -- but suddenly, the game felt like it was missing something.